Dusty Robotics utilizes the ION/CME N-Series Drive

 -57 counts

-In closing this discussion note that most of the effort to compensate for compliance is important for systems that need accuracy during motion.
-These include robotic arms and machine tool equipment along with other applications.
-In applications where only the end-of-motion accuracy matters, compliance compensation is rare.
-This is because at the end of motion, with the axis at rest, the dynamical torque and therefore the compliance-based positional error reduces to near-zero.
+In closing this discussion, note that most of the effort to compensate for compliance is important for systems that need accurate positioning during motion.
+These include CNC machine tools, robotic welding arms, 3D printers, and other applications.
+In applications where only the end-of-motion accuracy matters, compliance compensation is rarely implemented because at the end of motion with the axis at rest, the torque experienced by compliant members and therefore the amount of compression or elongation of those members reduces to near-zero.

-Another important type of internal error inducing phenomenon is stiction, also called starting friction.
+Another important mechanical phenomenon that induces positioning accuracy errors is stiction, also called starting friction.
 Stiction is the tendency of the axis to require a break-away force to get motion started.
-Depending on the nature of the bearings and actuators used there are a range of real-world sources of stiction including rust, dust, chemical adhesion, Van der Waals forces, and other micro-mechanical adhesion forces that occur between objects in contact when at rest.
+Depending on the nature of the bearings and actuators used there are a range of real-world causes of stiction including rust, dust, chemical adhesion, Van der Waals forces, and other micro-mechanical adhesion forces that occur between objects in contact when at rest.

-Developing a compensation scheme for stiction can be tricky because these forces may change over time, or upon change of environmental conditions such as humidity or temperature.
-Nevertheless, most stiction compensating schemes use a simple direct feedforward scheme consisting of an impulse function injected into the torque command.
+Developing a compensation scheme for stiction can be tricky because these forces may change over time, or upon a change of environmental conditions such as humidity or temperature.
+Consequently most stiction compensation schemes use a feedforward term consisting of a simple impulse function injected into the position loop’s torque command.
 In other words when a resting axis is about to begin motion it is briefly pulsed so as to overcome stiction and get motion started.
-Such a function is shown in figure 10.
+Such a function is shown in Figure 10.

 Torque Function Waveform